core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Considerations on which KUDOS messages can have actionable payload/methods.

-* Recommendation and considerations on minimum length of nonces N1 & N2.
+* Recommendation and considerations on minimum size of nonces N1 & N2.

 * Note on what information needs to be written to non-volatile memory to handle reboots.